Can Mold Cause a Skin Rash?

-Is your rash from mold exposure?
+Is your rash a mold exposure rash?

 - nasal congestion